 Some pictures are high resolution and may take time to open

-.
 Built in East Anglia by the A.E.W.
-Engineering Company Ltd. of Horizon Works, Dereham Road, Costessey, Norwich, the "Horizon" was manufactured from 1961 until late in the 1970s and sold both by the maker and also branded as "Viceroy" for Denford Small Tools of Halifax, the original makers of what was, at first, called the Box-Ford lathe.
+Engineering Company Ltd. of Horizon Works, Dereham Road, Costessey, Norwich, "Horizon" milling machines were manufactured from 1961 until late in the 1970s.
+They were sold both by the maker and also branded "Viceroy" for Denford Small Tools of Halifax, the original makers of what was, at first, called the Box-Ford lathe.
 The earliest sale recorded in the maker's serial number book was during January, 1964 for a machine marked 123-3P with the last, No. 998-V2PM, leaving the factory in April, 1978.
 Exports were recorded to Canada, Pakistan, Mexico, South Africa, U.S.A., Israel, Hong Kong, New Zealand, Germany, Holland, Singapore, Belgium, Thailand, Nigeria, Egypt, Ghana, Norway, Mexico, Sudan, Sweden and Australia.

-1U - hand table feeds is all directions
+1U - hand table feeds in all directions

 2U - table power feed unit

-3U - identical to the U2 but with the addition of a continuously-running spindle clutch that could be operated from either side of the machine.
+3U - identical to the 2U but with the addition of a continuously-running spindle clutch that could be operated from either side of the machine.

 V1P with hand table feed

 V2P with power table feeds